open-cluster-management-io/policy-generator-plugin/docs/policygenerator.md

 By default, a Placement and PlacementBinding are created for each policy with the policy name as the suffix.
-To signal that you'd like to consolidate policies that use the same Placement under a single PlacementBinding, either specify `placement.placementRulePath` to an existing Placement manifest or set `placement.name` along with `placement.clusterSelectors`.
+To signal that you'd like to consolidate policies that use the same Placement under a single PlacementBinding, either specify `placement.placementRulePath` to an existing Placement rule manifest or set `placement.name` along with `placement.clusterSelector`.
 When the PlacementBinding is consolidated in this way, `placementBindingDefaults.name` must be specified so that the generator can create unique names for the bindings.